 Reusing and repurposing items that would normally be sent straight to the trash bin or recycling plant is a great way to save money and conserve natural resources.
-But how do you decide what you should keep, and when does adding to your stash cross the line and become hoarding?
+But how do you decide what you should keep, and when does add to your stash cross the line and become hoarding?

 To find a balance between the two extremes — keeping everything and keeping nothing — set specific limits for yourself: